 Grandmother taught me to remember the adage “In all things, form must follow function.”
 It has served me well - even for candle usage!

 When thinking of using candles, remember they are a light source, so they should be used when light is needed.
-It is only appropriate to light candles after dusk.
+It is appropriate to light candles after dusk.
 An exception would be if it is a rainy or overcast day, and then they may be lit a little earlier in the afternoon.
 Candles should not be lit for brunches or luncheons.
 Some say they may be present just not lit; however I prefer to relegate them to the sideboard or elsewhere to blend into the decor for daytime festivities, and use flowers or other items for the centerpiece.